 9. Get technological.

 Sure, watching wildlife is a great excuse to unplug, but embracing tools and technology can help enhance your experience.
 A pair of binoculars will transform that blurry blot in the sky into a clearly identifiable bird; a trail camera will snap footage of whatever walks through your yard when you’re not looking.
-Apps like iNaturalist can help you identify various species and share your findings with fellow members of the community.
+Apps like iNaturalist and Merlin can help you identify various species and share your findings with fellow members of the community.

 10. Document your wildlife observations.